jaya61/login-form/README.md

 CSS3 – For styling (optional)

-JavaScript (Vanilla JS) – For validation logic
+JavaScript  – For validation logic
 ## How It Works
 1. The form contains Username and Password fields.

 2 .
 When the user clicks Submit, JavaScript runs validation checks:

 - Username must be at least 3 characters long.

-- Email must match a valid email pattern.

 - Password must be at least 6 characters long.